|Do you see owl-fly larvae, spiders, or scorpions?|

 What initially interested me were the two or three tiny insects sitting on his back (the live ones.)
-Caterpillars are often hosts to various parasitic wasps and I was hoping I’d found one depositing her eggs.
-I know, I know... but I’ve been trying to photograph a parasitic wasp in the act of ovipositing for two years.
+Caterpillars are often hosts to various parasitic wasps, and I wanted to find one depositing her eggs.
+I know, I know... but I've been trying to photograph a parasitic wasp in the act of ovipositing for two years.

-I’ve found wasps "guarding" a host, I’ve found a ton of parasitized creatures, I’ve even found larvae emerging from the host and spinning their cocoons — but never actually shot a wasp laying the eggs.
+I've found wasps "guarding" a host, a ton of parasitized creatures, and larvae emerging from the host and spinning their cocoons — but I never actually shot a wasp laying the eggs.

-Anyway, once I realized they were not wasps but flies of some kind I took a couple of photos and moved on.
+Once I realized they were not wasps but flies of some kind, I took a couple of photos and moved on.

-I was also pondering the pattern on the 'pillar's back — could it mimic the form of two spiders as a means of warding off parasitic flies or wasps?
+I was also pondering the pattern on the 'pillar's back — could it mimic the form of two spiders?
+And would this ward off parasitic flies or wasps?

 Once home, I spent a fair amount of time trying to ID the 'pillar with no luck except that it may be in the Hesperiidae family — and that's tenuous at best.

-So I posted the pic to both iNaturalist and to my Instagram account.
+So I posted the pic to both iNaturalist and my Instagram account.

 So look at his back.
 Would parasitic wasps or midges be more or less likely to land on the caterpillar and lay eggs or feed on his hemolymph (blood) as it appeared the flies were doing?
 And why is this scheme not working?
 Food for thought…

 Shot in the field using Olympus OM-D E-M1ii.
 Lens: Zuiko 60mm.
 TT350 Godox flash with DIY diffuser.
 Species ID and fact corrections are always welcome.